Tyringham, Massachusetts: Economy

-Over the next three decades, Tyringham farmers diversified further, though they maintained about 1800 acres for making hay.
-In 1865, 63 farms employed 200, and their tillage produced Indian corn, rye, barley, buckwheat, oats, and corn.
-Vegetable crops included potatoes, turnips, onions, carrots, and cabbage.
-Most of their crops were suited to the chilly climate and short growing season of a hilltown.
-The Shakers raised garden seeds, devoting only three acres to those crops but selling the seeds for $2,000.
-Someone devoted five acres to tobacco and raised nine thousand pounds valued at $1,800.
-Tyringham farmers had also brought 1800 apple trees and fifty pear trees into production.
-Their livestock had declined in numbers, but their 317 milk cows gave enough milk to make 8,000 pounds of butter and 40,000 pounds of cheese which sold for $8,000.
-Tyringham farmers also sold more than a hundred thousand pounds of dressed beef, pork, mutton, veal, and pork.
-They also made five thousand pounds of maple sugar and four hundred gallons of maple molasses valued at $1,500.
-This was a cash crop for the Shakers as well as many upland farmers with slopes too steep to plow and covered with the maple trees which are a significant part of Massachusetts forests.

 Manufacturing continued to grow.
 The Shakers' rake factory employed nine men and made thirty thousand rakes in 1865.
 Two paper mills employing 22 men and 41 women made more than $110,000 worth of paper.
 In addition, Tyringham townspeople worked in two blacksmith shops, a boot and shoe factory, and five sawmills.
 After the Tyringham Shakers left in 1875, their businesses closed and their farms were sold.
 One Shaker family's buildings on Jerusalem Road became a summer resort known as Fernside.

-Although far fewer in number than in the past, Tyringham remains an agricultural community that includes working farms.
-Woven Roots Farm is a "hand scale farm" that uses traditional farming practices in community-supported agriculture program.
-It also offers educational programming and community partnerships.
-Hav's Farm is a working dairy farm.

 Geography

 According to the United States Census Bureau, the town has a total area of 48.9 km2, of which 48.3 km2 is land and 0.6 km2, or 1.20%, is water.
 The town is four-sided, bordered by Lee to the north, Becket and Otis to the east, Monterey to the south, and Great Barrington to the west.
 Tyringham is located 16 mi south of Pittsfield, 39 mi west-northwest of Springfield, and 125 mi west of Boston.

 Tyringham is located in the Hop Brook Valley in the Berkshire Hills.
 To the northeast of the valley, Baldy Mountain rises to a large plateau which stretches into the neighboring towns, and includes Goose Pond.
 To the southwest of the valley, two mountain peaks—Mount Wilcot and Hunger Mountain—rise in a plateau in neighboring Monterey.